TheoBrigitte/vim/bundle/youcompleteme/README.md

 ### The `g:ycm_auto_stop_csharp_server` option

-When set to `1`, the OmniSharp server will be automatically stopped upon closing Vim.
+When set to `1`, the OmniSharp-Roslyn server will be automatically stopped upon closing Vim.

 Default: `1`